pillllo/double-mattress-server/README.md

 # Server structure

 - `/src`: TypeScript source files
-- `/build`: compiled JS from TypeScript source files
+- `/build`: will be created if you compile JS from TypeScript source files using `npm run
 - `/prisma`: database schema and migration files
 - `/scripts`: seed file for populating the database

+# API documentation

 # Get all user IDs (for development purposes only)

-## `GET /userIds`
+### `GET /userIds`

 Get userIds for all users in the database.
-This will be retired after

 **Request body**